lqc/thinkcspy/source/list_algorithms.rst

     e.
 Now adapt the queens program so it won't list solutions that are in the same family.
 It only prints solutions from unique families.

 #.
 Every week a computer scientist buys four lotto tickets.
-He always choses the
+He always chooses the
    same prime numbers, with the hope that he ever hits the jackpot, he will be able to go on TV and tell everyone his secret --- and this will suddenly create widespread public interest in prime numbers.
 He represents his weekly tickets